preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/like-share-rate/index.rst

 **************************
 The list "Top Rated", available on the start page for Knowledge articles, displays the article in rating order.

-You can set a rating for how valuable you think the information in the article is, just do it by selecting a number of stars:
+You can set a rating for how valuable you think the information in the article is.
+Just do it by selecting a number of stars:

 .. image:: knowledge-rating.png